-Our waste-free goal is to produce waste-free products in waste-free facilities that promote waste-free customer workplaces.
+Our waste-free commitment is to produce waste-free products in waste-free facilities that promote waste-free customer workplaces.
 Our aim is to design products, packaging and supplies that make efficient use of resources, minimize waste, reuse material where feasible and recycle what can’t be reused.
 To meet this commitment, Xerox has put in place several programs:

 Xerox Green World Alliance